cetyler/github_pelican/content/python/2022-01-29-calculator_project_requirements.md

 [User Requirements](https://github.com/cetyler/calculator/wiki/User-Requirements)
 describes that this will be a simple program that can also be used as a library.
-There are a couple more requirements but for the most part, the describes what I think the user would want.
+There are a couple more requirements but for the most part, this describes what I think the user would want.

 The goal is to create the requirements without thinking about how to implement.